Save Money When Moving House

 *We took a sample of fees from 50 licensed conveyancers across the UK to find these averages, but this is just an indication of costs.
 Fees will greatly vary depending on your situation and conveyancer.

-On top of conveyancing legal fees, homebuyers will also have to pay two additional fees:
+On top of the solicitor’s legal fees, homebuyers will also have to pay disbursements:

-High-street estate agents will generally charge between 1% and 2.5% of the final property price on average, although some may still differ depending on your chosen estate agent.
-Read our handy guide on estate agent fees when selling a house.
+High-street estate agents will generally charge between 1% and 3% of the final property price on average.

 Energy Performance Certificates cost between £60 and £120 depending on your local assessor's prices.
 Every house on the property market needs to be on the EPC register.